salaheddeeen/ubisoft/README.md

 # ubisoft

-To run the application you need to follow below step:
+To run the application you need to follow below steps:

-1. move to webapp directotry
+1. move to webapp directory

 2. run below maven cmd to generate the application jar file: mvn clean install -DskipTests